filiplamhauge/drekkamunnur/README.md

 Code-base for the website of Café Drekkamunur on the Faroe Islands (see https://drekkamunnur.fo/)

-Developed and owned by Filip Lamahuge Hansen (filiplamhauge).
+Developed and owned by filiplamhauge.

+Still in early development.